-The Norwegian supply industry includes more than 1 100 companies supplying goods and services in all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; and advanced offshore supply and service vessels and subsea technology.
+The Norwegian service and supply industry includes more than 1 100 companies supplying goods and services in all stages of the value chain, including seismic and engineering services and drilling rig equipment; valves, nuts and hoses for the shipyard industry; advanced offshore supply and service vessels and subsea technology.

 The service and supply industry is located throughout Norway.
 It employs a large share of people along the costline.
 The petroleum sectors main seat is in the Stavanger region, where there are companies offering a wide range of goods and services.
 In other parts of the country, companies in the same segment are clustered within limited geographic areas.

 In and around Oslo is well-established engineering expertise and a cluster of seismic companies.
 Trondheim has a strong position in education, research and development, while the Bergen region has become a hub for platform maintenance and subsea equipment.
 In Buskerud, especially in Kongsberg, is a strong cluster focusing on subsea technology, automation and dynamic positioning equipment.
 Southern Norway is home to world-leading companies specialising in drilling technology.
 The North-West of Norway has maritime companies that together make up a complete shipbuilding and outfitting cluster.

 Rapid developments in subsea technology are making it possible to extract oil and gas at increasing depths and distances from land.
 Subsea solutions will play a vital role in the development of new discoveries in the Barents Sea.